rizahanmiy/BankApp/README.md

 # BankApp
-This project is made for android development assignment purpose
+This project is made for android development assignment purpose by Glints in collaboration with OCBC Bank Singapore

 * Language used : Java
 * minSdk 23